yuvadius/CEP/README.md

 ```
 fileInput(filePath: str, keyMap: List, eventTypeKey: str, eventTimeKey: str) -> Stream
 ```
-This function receives a path to a file containing an Event Stream, and the column key names, as well as the key representing the event type.
+This function receives a path to a file containing an Event Stream, and the column key names, as well as the key representing the event type and the key representing the event timestamp.
 It returns a stream of event objects loaded from the file.

 ```
-fileOutput(matches: Stream, fileOutputPath: str = 'matches.txt')
+fileOutput(matches: Container, fileOutputPath: str = 'matches.txt')
 ```
-This function receives a stream of pattern matches and a file output path (default is 'matches.txt'), and writes the matches stream to the file in the given file path.
+This function receives a container of pattern matches and a file output path (default is 'matches.txt'), and writes the matches container to the file in the given file path.

 * #### Event ####
 This class is used to represent a single Event.
 It is constructed with a list of fields, the Event type and a timestamp as following: